Skip to contents

 Export as a dataframe by condition

-By default, the function provides for all the genomic RNA positions the name of the position, the mean and standard deviation (sd) of the C-scores.
-By using the value=”count” parameter, it is als possible to calculate these values from the read end counts.
-Calculations can be limited to only annotated RNA 2’Ome sites by setting the only_annotated parameter to TRUE.
+By default, the function provides the metrics of the C-scores.
+By setting the value parameter to “count”, it is also possible to calculate these values from the read-end counts.
+Calculations can be limited to only annotated rRNA 2’Ome sites by setting the only_annotated parameter to TRUE.

-Here is an example of dataframe showing the summarized C-scores per modality of the “condition” variable for all the genomic RNA positions:
+Here is an example of dataframe showing the summarized C-scores per modality of the “condition” variable for all the genomic rRNA positions:

-mean_tb <- mean_samples_by_conditon(ribo_adjusted,
+mean_tb <- mean_samples_by_condition(ribo_adjusted,

-value = "cscore",
+value = "cscore", #or "count"

 metadata_condition = "condition",